FahadKhalid/artificientGPSTracker/README.md

 4. **View History**: Navigate to the History tab to see all recorded trips
 5. **Configure Settings**: Adjust tracking intervals and background tracking in Settings

+## FAKE LOCATION
+I used LOKITO APP FOR THE FAKE LOCATION

 ## Development Setup

 1. Clone the repository